Aguirre, the Wrath of God: Legacy

 The film's reputation through the years has continued to grow.
-On the review aggregator website Rotten Tomatoes, 96% of 50 critics gave the film a positive review, with an average rating of 9/10.
+On the review aggregator website Rotten Tomatoes, 96% of 54 critics gave the film a positive review, with an average rating of 9/10.
 The site's critics consensus reads, "A haunting journey of natural wonder and tangible danger, Aguirre transcends epic genre trappings and becomes mythological by its own right."

 J. Hoberman has written that Aguirre "is not just a great movie but an essential one ...
 Herzog's third feature ... is both a landmark film and a magnificent social metaphor".
 Danny Peary wrote, "To see Aguirre for the first time is to discover a genuine masterpiece.
 It is overwhelming, spellbinding; at first dreamlike, and then hallucinatory."
 Roger Ebert has added it to his list of The Great Movies, and in a 2002 Sight & Sound poll of critics and filmmakers on the best films ever made, Ebert listed it in his top ten.
 In the same poll, critic Nigel Andrews and director Santosh Sivan also placed it in their top ten list.
 Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker".

 In 1999, Rolling Stone included the film on the magazine's "100 Maverick Movies of the Last 100 Years" list.
 Aguirre was included in Time magazine's "All Time 100 Best Films", compiled by Richard Schickel and Richard Corliss.
 Entertainment Weekly named it the 46th greatest cult film ever made.
 The film was ranked #19 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.

 Aguirre has won several prestigious film awards.
 In 1973 it won the Deutscher Filmpreis (German Film Award) for "Outstanding Individual Achievement: Cinematography".
 In 1976 it was voted the "Best Foreign Film" by the French Syndicate of Film Critics.
-In 1977 the National Society of Film Critics US gave it their "Best Cinematography" Award.
+In 1977 the National Society of Film Critics in the United States gave it their "Best Cinematography" Award.
 It won the prestigious Grand Prix of the Belgian Film Critics Association in 1976 and was nominated for a "Best Film" César Award.